 What are you creating?
 Different color effects of the same image?
 Recoloring a vector?
-If you want to change part of different colors of an image in Adobe Illustrator?
-Sorry, you’re in the wrong place.
+If you want to change the colors of part of an image in Adobe Illustrator?
+You’re in the wrong place.
 Photoshop should do the job!

 Just kidding!
 You can change image color in Adobe Illustrator as well, but there are some limitations, especially if you want to change the color of a jpeg.
 On the other hand, if you want to change the color of a vector image, it’s pretty convenient to do so in Ai.
 I’ll explain.

 In this tutorial, you will learn how to change the color of jpeg and png images in Adobe Illustrator.

 Note: all screenshots from this tutorial are taken from Adobe Illustrator CC Mac version.
 Windows or other versions can look different.

 How to Change the Color of a JPEG Image in Illustrator

 You can use the two methods below to change the color of any embedded images.
 When you edit color, you’ll be changing the color of the whole image.